smdrager/snippets/powershell/git/useful-commands.md

 List remote branches.
 `git branch -r`

+List both local and remote branches.
+`git branch -a`

 ## Creating a branch
 Create a new branch from your existing branch, with the name specified.
 `git checkout -b <new-branch-name>`